alos-source/UnifiedScreenControl/readme.md

 The whole project has to be considered as *under development* and not for productive use!

 ## Restrictions
-The function for "closeScreen" only works, when the screen has been open via the Unified Login-Screen.
+The function for "closeScreen" only works, when the screen has been opened via the Unified Login-Screen.
 This is due to restrictions of the [Window.Close()-Mechanism](https://developer.mozilla.org/en/docs/Web/API/Window/close).

 ## Contributing
 If you found any bugs, you may report using the "*Issues*" function in the [repository](https://github.com/alos-source/UnifiedScreenControl).